ryanemmans/ztm-ui-ux/notes/section18-accessibility.md

 - Screen Readers - helps the visually impaired understand content displayed on a webpage
 - Braille Terminals - for the visually impaired to interact with applications
 - Screen magnification software - all elements of a design should be scalable
-- Alternate inpute devices & software
+- Alternate input devices & software

 ## Visual Patterns for Accessibility